selwynpolit/d9book/book/security.md

 $sanitized_text = \Drupal\Component\Utility\Xss::filter($text);
 ```

 4. **Html::cleanCssIdentifier**: This function is used to sanitize a string that is meant to be used as a CSS identifier.
+It is also useful when creating anchors.

 ```php
 $sanitized_text = \Drupal\Component\Utility\Html::cleanCssIdentifier($text);